 Commercial wall coating in Stoke-on-Trent

 Stoke-on-Trent is really six towns wearing one name, and its commercial buildings carry that history in their walls.
-Commercial wall coating in Stoke-on-Trent deals overwhelmingly with brick: the city was built from it, fired it for the world, and its older trading streets still show run after run of Victorian and Edwardian masonry, alongside post-war blocks and modern industrial units.
-Brick of that age is not the indestructible material it appears to be.
+For us, commercial wall coating here deals overwhelmingly with brick.
+The city was built from it, fired it for the world, and its older trading streets still show run after run of Victorian and Edwardian masonry.
+We see those alongside post-war blocks and modern industrial units.
+Brick of that age isn’t the indestructible material it appears to be.
 Faces spall, joints wash out, and decades of patch repairs leave elevations that need diagnosis before they need decoration.

 The weather plays its part as well.
-Winters here drive rain and frost into any face that has lost its protection, and the freeze-thaw cycle turns small defects into large ones with remarkable efficiency.
+Winters here drive rain and frost into any face that has lost its protection.
+The freeze-thaw cycle turns small defects into large ones with remarkable efficiency.
 Catching a wall at the right point in that decline is most of the value of this work.

 Typical buildings and surfaces across the Potteries